raul23/SimulRPi/docs/README_docs.rst

 In addition to partly faking `RPi.GPIO <https://pypi.org/project/RPi.GPIO/>`_, **SimulRPi** also simulates these I/O devices connected to an RPi:

-- push buttons by listening to keys pressed/released on the keyboard and
+- push buttons by listening to pressed keyboard keys and
-- LEDs by displaying small dots blinking on the terminal along with their GPIO pin number.
+- LEDs by displaying small circles blinking on the terminal along with their GPIO pin number.

 When a LED is turned on, it is shown as a small red circle on the terminal.
 The package `pynput`_ is used to monitor the keyboard for any pressed key.

+..
+   TODO: also found in GPIO module description

 **Example: terminal output**